fraromeo/fraromeo/README.md

 -->
 ### Hi, nice to meet you! 👋😄

-My name is Francesco Romeo, I'm a `Mathematical Engineering` student at Politecnico di Milano, attending the last year of my master of science in `Statistical Learning`.
+My name is Francesco Romeo, I'm a `Mathematical Engineering` student at Politecnico di Milano, currently working on my master thesis for my MSc in `Statistical Learning`, in collaboration with `Viscando AB` .

 <br />